NEW TRICKS FOR

-Written by Joshua Schank, Emma Huang, and Marla Westervelt Berg
+By Joshua Schank with Emma Huang and Marla Westervelt Berg

 “This collective story of aiming to make a positive difference, running into one brick wall or another, and then recalibrating to be smarter and more effective the next time around should be an inspiring lesson on growing throughout one’s career.”

-Brian Taylor, Department of Urban Planning and Public Policy, UCLA
+Brian D. Taylor, Department of Urban Planning and Public Policy, UCLA

 “Making change in public institutions is hard!
 Schank, Huang, and Westervelt recount amusing stories of their successes and failures at LA Metro to illustrate how we can make things happen!”